Shirley Phelps-Roper

-Early life
+Early life and education

 Shirley Phelps was born October 31, 1957, in Topeka, Kansas.
 She is the daughter of Margie Marie (Simms) and pastor Fred Phelps, minister of the Westboro Baptist Church, an independent church characterized as a hate group by the Anti-Defamation League and the Southern Poverty Law Center.
+She obtained a Bachelor of Arts in criminal justice in 1979 and a Juris Doctor degree in 1981 from Washburn University in Topeka.

 Career

 Phelps-Roper practices law for Phelps-Chartered Co., the Phelps family's law firm established by her father in 1964.
 According to her firm's web page, she has been licensed to practice in Kansas and federal courts.